3 Quick and Easy Advent Calendar Ideas

 Matchbox Garland Advent Calendar

-This brilliant idea comes from ARTchix Studio’s Lisa Cook and Denise Lombardozzi, who decorated 24 match boxes with nostalgic Victorian style images and hung them from a swag of thick rick-rack.
+This brilliant idea came from ARTchix Studio‘s Lisa Cook and Denise Lombardozzi, who were inspired by Belinda Schneider to decorate 24 match boxes with nostalgic Victorian style images, then hang them from a swag of thick rick-rack.

 matchbox advent garlandYou could also use a swag of braided rope, heavy velvet drapery cord with tassels on the ends, or an evergreen or tinsel garland — whatever best suits your own home’s decor.